7Block Labs

 • MEV‑aware routing:

-• Jito bundles for atomic sequences (max 5 tx), Tip Payment Program, and leader slots.
-We incorporate tip account discovery and bundle selection logic used by block engines. (quicknode.com)
+• We’re all about Jito bundles for atomic sequences (with a max of 5 transactions), the Tip Payment Program, and optimizing leader slots.
+Our approach uses tip account discovery and some smart bundle selection logic just like the block engines do.
+You can dive deeper into this here.

 • Transaction size control: